samuelshoun/predict_WTI/README.md

   2) forward-looking 90 days' average WTI price.

-A third phase will build an adjacent performance tracking application which automates the prediction based on most recent available data, routinely makes and records prediction associated with the current date, then measures the accuracy of that prediction as actual data becomes available.
+A third phase will build an adjacent performance tracking application which automates the prediction based on most recent available data, routinely makes and records a prediction associated with the current date, then measures the accuracy of that prediction as actual data becomes available.

 A fourth phase will productionize the model and performance tracking, and build+deploy an associated web application.